|

 reset the navigation

-computer (which he called it the "1960s version of control-alt-delete"):
+computer (which he called the "1960s version of control-alt-delete"): A

-A short distance from the training facility for the navigation system was
+short distance from the training facility for the navigation system was a

-scanning telescope to "observe" the dormitory, which involved aiming the
+telescope to "observe" the dormitory, which involved aiming the telescope

-The technicians had to reset the system.
+technicians had to reset the system.

 He went on to say that the telescope locked up in a similar fashion during the